-cooperation under a renewed "123 agreement" including research on nuclear disposal in a proliferation resistant manner.
+Progress was also made with Japan's post-Fukushima nuclear power safety measures against natural disasters, and U.S.-South Korean civilian nuclear energy cooperation under a renewed "123 agreement" including research on nuclear disposal in a proliferation resistant manner.
 The 2015 P5+1 deal with Iran limits Tehran's ability to make a nuclear weapon by having it give up portions of its nuclear material and placing its program under greater international surveillance.
 The 2010 New START agreement with Russia reduced the number of U.S. and Russian strategic warheads, representing incremental progress on nuclear disarmament.

 Despite these achievements, the developments between Obama's Prague speech and Hiroshima visit paint a mixed picture on nonproliferation.
-Russia is increasingly accused of failing to meet its obligations under the 1987 Intermediate-Range Nuclear Forces agreement and of undermining the 2010 New START treaty.77 Meanwhile, China is the only P5 country expanding its nuclear arsenal.
+Russia is increasingly accused of failing to meet its obligations under the 1987 Intermediate-Range Nuclear Forces agreement and of undermining the 2010 New START treaty.
+Meanwhile, China is the only P5 country expanding its nuclear arsenal.
 In addition to increasing its number of warheads, Beijing is modernizing its strategic capabilities, including delivery systems.

-Meanwhile, Pakistan is growing a nuclear arsenal that could exceed the stockpiles of India, Britain and France, including the possible deployment of tactical nuclear weapons.
-78 China appears to continue its controversial support of Pakistan's nuclear program, both materially and diplomatically.
-At the June 2016 Nuclear Suppliers Group (NSG) meeting in Seoul, India's entry into the NSG was supported by the U.S., South Korea, Japan and some 30 other countries, but Beijing put up procedural hurdles along with other states objecting to India's candidacy as a non-signatory to the Nuclear Nonproliferation Treaty (NPT).79 This case demonstrates the complicated interactions of geopolitics, http://www.nrc.gov/reactors/operating/ops-experience/japan-dashboard/priorities.html.
+Pakistan is growing a nuclear arsenal that could exceed the stockpiles of India, Britain and France, including the possible deployment of tactical nuclear weapons.
+China appears to continue its controversial support of Pakistan's nuclear program, both materially and diplomatically.
+At the June 2016 Nuclear Suppliers Group (NSG) meeting in Seoul, India's entry into the NSG was supported by the U.S., South Korea, Japan and some 30 other countries, but Beijing put up procedural hurdles along with other states objecting to India's candidacy as a non-signatory to the Nuclear Nonproliferation Treaty (NPT).
+This case demonstrates the complicated interactions of geopolitics, nuclear safety, nonproliferation, and the sustainable energy goals of the Paris Agreement on climate change.